mesosphere/dcos-commons/frameworks/hdfs/docs/managing.md

 mkdir -p journal-data/hdfs/current
 ```

-3. From the healthy Journal Node identified previously, copy the contents of the VERSION file in `journal-data/hdfs/current/VERSION`.
+3. From the healthy Journal Node identified previously, copy the contents of the `VERSION` file into `journal-data/hdfs/current/VERSION`.

-4. On the unhealthy Journal Node create a file with the same path as the VERSION file on the healthy Journal Node:
+4. On the unhealthy Journal Node, create a file with the same path as the `VERSION` file on the healthy Journal Node:
 `journal-data/hdfs/current/VERSION`.
 Paste the copied contents into this file.

-5. Perform a restart of the unhealthy Journal Node via:
+5. Restart the unhealthy Journal Node via:
 ```bash
 dcos beta-hdfs pod restart journal-0
 ```